Jane Austen: Steventon

-In 1768, the family finally took up residence in Steventon.
+In 1768 the family finally took up residence in Steventon.
 Henry was the first child to be born there, in 1771.
 At about this time, Cassandra could no longer ignore the signs that little George was developmentally disabled.
-He was subject to seizures, may have been deaf and mute, and she chose to send him out to be fostered.
-In 1773, Cassandra was born, followed by Francis in 1774, and Jane in 1775.
+He had seizures and may have been deaf and mute.
+At this time she chose to send him to be fostered.
+In 1773 Cassandra was born, followed by Francis in 1774, and Jane in 1775.

-According to Professor of Literature Park Honan, the atmosphere of the Austen home was an "open, amused, easy intellectual" one, where the ideas of those with whom the Austens might disagree politically or socially were considered and discussed.
+According to the biographer Park Honan, the Austen home had an "open, amused, easy intellectual atmosphere", in which the ideas of those with whom members of the Austen family might disagree politically or socially were considered and discussed.

 The family relied on the patronage of their kin and hosted visits from numerous family members.
-Mrs Austen spent the summer of 1770 in London with George's sister, Philadelphia, and her daughter Eliza, accompanied by his other sister, Mrs Walter and her daughter Philly.
+The elder Cassandra spent the summer of 1770 in London with George's sister, Philadelphia, and her daughter Eliza, accompanied by his other sister, Mrs Walter, and her daughter Philly.
 Philadelphia and Eliza Hancock were, according to Le Faye, "the bright comets flashing into an otherwise placid solar system of clerical life in rural Hampshire, and the news of their foreign travels and fashionable London life, together with their sudden descents upon the Steventon household in between times, all helped to widen Jane's youthful horizon and influence her later life and works."

 Cassandra Austen's cousin Thomas Leigh visited a number of times in the 1770s and 1780s, inviting young Cassie to visit them in Bath in 1781.
 The first mention of Jane occurs in family documents upon her return, "... and almost home they were when they met Jane & Charles, the two little ones of the family, who had to go as far as New Down to meet the chaise, & have the pleasure of riding home in it."
 Le Faye writes that "Mr Austen's predictions for his younger daughter were fully justified.
 Never were sisters more to each other than Cassandra and Jane; while in a particularly affectionate family, there seems to have been a special link between Cassandra and Edward on the one hand, and between Henry and Jane on the other."